Nihal-Tiwari/Bulk-Headers-Retriever/README.md

 ## Getting Started

-1. Clone this repository to your local machine or download the script file (`website_security_headers.py`) directly.
+1. Clone this repository to your local machine or download the tool file (`website_security_headers.py`) directly.
 2. Install the required Python packages using the command: pip install -r requirements.txt

 ## Usage

-To use the script, follow these steps:
+To use the tool, follow these steps:

 1. Create a text file (`input.txt`) containing one website URL per line that you want to analyze.
 2. Run the RetrieveSecurityHeaders.py with the following command: